1. Amami-Oshima Island, Tokunoshima Island, northern part of Okinawa Island, and Iriomote Island (Japan)

 5. Arslantepe Mound (Turkey)

-6. Extension of Defence Lines of Amsterdam, henceforth to be known as Dutch Water Defence Lines (Netherlands)
+6. Dutch Water Defence Lines (Netherlands)

-7. The transnational site of Colonies of Benevolence (Belgium and Netherlands).
+7. The transnational site of Colonies of Benevolence (Belgium and Netherlands)

-8. India, Dholavira: A Harappan City
+8. Dholavira, a Harappan City (India)

 10. Japan, Jomon Prehistoric Sites in Northern Japan